gdc3000/data512-finalproject/readme.txt

 The crime incident and offense data is made available under a Creative Commons license by the city of Seattle.
 This data was pulled from January 2012 through November 2017.

 The sunrise and sunset data are made available by the US Naval Observatory.
 Because the US Naval Observatory is a US Federal Government agency, this data is considered public information.

+Web links to source data and other resources are available in the Jupyter notebook.

 Limitations of the data
 The AWOS data does have occassional gaps due to malfunctioning sensors or missing records.
 These are analyzed in the dataprocessing steps in the Jupyter notebook, removed before analysis is performed and deemed not to cause significant harm to the study.